Mirror Bridges Between Probability Measures: Introduction

-\textbf{Contributions.} We investigate the mirror Schr\"odinger bridge problem and demonstrate how it can be leveraged to obtain in-distribution variants of a given input sample.
-In particular, given a sample $x_0\sim p_\text{data}$, we build a stochastic process $\{\rmX_t\}_{t \in [0,1]}$ with minimal relative entropy under which the sample $x_0$ arrives at some $x_1 \sim p_\text{data}$ with $x_1$ proximal but not identical to $x_0$.
+We investigate the mirror Schr\"odinger bridge problem and demonstrate how it can be leveraged to obtain in-distribution variants of a given input sample.
+In particular, given a sample $x_0\sim p_\text{data}$, we build an estimate for the stochastic process $\{\rmX_t\}_{t \in [0,1]}$ with minimal relative entropy under which the sample $x_0$ arrives at some $x_1 \sim p_\text{data}$ with $x_1$ proximal but not identical to $x_0$.
+We call our estimate a \emph{mirror bridge}.
+Although this estimate might not be the mirror Schr\"odinger bridge, we prove that under mild conditions the former is a good approximation of the latter in an explicitly quantifiable way.
+Furthermore, we demonstrate that our algorithm for obtaining mirror bridges has computational advantages over alternatives used to compute Schr\"odinger bridges.

-Our contributions in this direction are twofold: first, on the theoretical side, we use the time symmetry of the mirror Schr\"odinger bridge to prove that it can be obtained as the limit of iterates produced via an alternating minimization procedure; and second, in applications, the implementation of our method allows for sampling from the conditional distribution $\rmX_1 \mid \rmX_0 = x_0$ in such a way that we can control how proximal a generated sample $x_1$ is relative to the input sample $x_0$.
+Our contributions are twofold.
+First, on the theoretical side, we use the time symmetry of the mirror Schr\"odinger bridge to express it as the limit of iterates produced by a symmetrized version of the Iterative Proportional Fitting Procedure (IPFP).
+We show that this scheme admits a convenient first-order approximation that dramatically reduces computational expense in practice.
+Our mirror bridge is the limit of the latter procedure, and we provide an error bound to justify it as a good approximation.
+Second, in applications, the implementation of our method allows for sampling from the conditional distribution $\rmX_1 \mid \rmX_0 = x_0$, allowing us to control how proximal a generated sample $x_1$ is relative to the input sample $x_0$.